-In your daily day to day activities, you probably must have your AirPods switched on playing some relaxing music in your ears or you might even be listening to news while doing either some kind of work or simply having a walk in the park, but what do you do when someone comes up to you and starts asking you something?
+In your daily day to day activities, you probably must have your AirPods switched on, playing some relaxing music in your ears, or you might even be listening to the news while doing either some work or simply having a walk in the park, but what do you do when someone comes up to you and starts asking you something?

-It might be an awkward situation when you are unable to stop your AirPods sound playback while the other person has to scream at you to hear them, wouldn’t it be better to have an easy way to pause AirPods?
+It might be awkward when you cannot stop your AirPods sound playback while the other person has to scream at you to hear them.
+Wouldn’t it be better to have an easy way to pause AirPods?

-This article will deal with how to pause AirPods audio playback in various ways.
+This article will deal with how to pause AirPods in 3 ways.

 How to Disable Automatic Ear Detection for AirPods

-While this feature can be nifty for people, it can be rather annoying for others due to sensor or their preference for listening to audio playback through a single AirPod.
+While this feature can be nifty for some people, it can be unpleasant for others due to the sensor or their preference for listening to audio playback through a single AirPod.